antor44/5thpr/README.md

 MSX game developed with default Basic, no machine code

 How to play: The player has to play the same music notes of the UFO.
-Visual aids are available, extra lives every 3 notes at last stage in every level.
+Visual aids are available, extra lives every 3 notes at Bonus Stage in every level.

 Play online: